 What switching can break

-• Scheduling priority (you often move to the back of a new production line).
+• Scheduling priority (often back of the new production line).

 If you must switch, protect yourself

-• Collect your full claim file (photos, measurements, emails, estimates, submissions).
+• Collect your entire claim file (photos, measurements, emails, estimates, submissions).

-• Confirm what was approved and what is still open (supplements).
+• Confirm what’s approved and what’s still open (supplements).

 • Preserve reference numbers and existing communication threads.